PacktPublishing/Containers-for-Developers-Handbook/Chapter10/Readme.md

 ## __Technical requirements__

 The following labs will provide examples to put into practice concepts and procedures learned in this chapter.
-We will use Docker Desktop as container runtime and WSL2 (or you Linux/MacOS terminal) to execute the commands described.
+We will use Docker Desktop as container runtime and WSL2 (or you Linux/MacOS terminal) to execute the commands as described.

-Ensure you have downloaded the content of this book’s GitHub repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
+Ensure that you have downloaded the content of this book’s GitHub repository in https://github.com/PacktPublishing/Docker-for-Developers-Handbook.git.
 For this chapter’s labs we will use the content of Chapter10 directory.

 You can use one of the following Kubernetes Desktop environments:
 - Docker Desktop